danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

   - how to run suspend functions in parallel with async/await

 ### TLDR
-- Clone the project, run it (it's set up by default with H2), then go to /test/request.http and run the requests on by one.
+- Clone the project, run it (it's set up by default with H2), then go to /test/requests.http and run the requests one by one.

 ### Todo
 - add validation to block users from updating a post that doesn't belong to them